-River Otter Control
+River Otter Management Services

 A member of the weasel family, otters are semiaquatic animals that feed on insects, fish, amphibians, small reptiles, and shellfish.
 The North American river otter can be found throughout the country inhabiting inland waterways.